ikunovic/ESP32TimeLapse/README.md

 ## Time-Lapse Settings

 The default time-lapse interval is set to 60 seconds.
-To change this, modify the `TIMELAPSE_INTERVAL` constant in `src/main.cpp`:
+To change this, modify the `TIMELAPSE_INTERVAL` constant:

 ```cpp
 const unsigned long TIMELAPSE_INTERVAL = 60000; // 1 minute interval (in milliseconds)